ADAMMA-CDHI-ETH-Zurich/TripletCough/README.md

 </div>

 ## 1 - How to use the pre-trained models
 We have already trained our TripletCough network on a data set of voluntary coughs recorded using the RØDE NT1000 studio microphone, as described in the paper.
 We provide you with the pre-trained model file in `weights_testing/rode_close/20201108_065654__Parameters_rode_close_weights.h5`.
-The code used to evaluate this pre-trained model can be found in the  section "Python Scripts" which explains how to run the various python scripts available for performing the identification and verification tests that are reported in the paper.
+The pre-trained model files of various other recording devices used in our work can be found in the `weights_testing` directory.
+The code used to evaluate a pre-trained model can be found in the section "Python Scripts" which explains how to run the various python scripts available for performing the identification and verification tests that are reported in the paper.
+In the following, we provide you with the code snippets used in the Python scripts for evaluating verificaiton and identification tasks.
+In addition, for ease of use, we provide you with a Jupyter notebook `Demo.ipynb` that contains this code.

 ### 1.1 - Verification Task
 - To use the model for **Verification**, please follow the following procedure: